MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 ## Can I create a trial site inside my existing environments?

-If you already have [necessary privileges](/power-apps/maker/portals/admin/portal-admin-roles) to create or edit a site in an environment, you can create a trial site inside of the existing environments too.
+If you already have [the necessary privileges](/power-apps/maker/portals/admin/portal-admin-roles) to create or edit a site in an environment, you can create a trial site inside of the existing environments too.

 ## How long does the trial last?